fitchtech/azure-devops/README.md

 ## Design Principals and Patterns

+- Templates encapsulating steps: are no longer than ~500 lines
-- Pipeline templates no longer than ~300 lines
+- Templates encapsulating stages: are no longer than ~1000 lines
 - Expressions no longer than ~100 char
 - Parameters naming uses camelCase
 - Parameter naming consistent across templates